EthJan/EthJan/README.md

 <!--
 **EthJan/EthJan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I’m a 3rd-year Industrial Engineering student at the University of Toronto, pursuing minors in Engineering Business and Artificial Intelligence.
-I’m passionate about coding, machine learning, and finance, and I'm interested in integrating machine learning solutions in real-world applications.

 Here are some ideas to get you started: